 Hence, there isa reassuring financial cushion for the investor – who could also, after the three years elapse, sell the shares without having to pay Capital Gains tax on profits.
 Two years after the shares are initially bought, the investor will receive 100% Inheritance Tax relief against the shares’ value.

 Stringent – but likely favourable- eligibility criteria

-Becoming valid for SEIS would require both your company and investors to jump through various hoops.
+Becoming valid for SEIS would require both your company and investors to jump through various hoops and using accounting experts for small growing businesses could help.
 However, if your company is UK-based and not long-established, it might already meet much of the relevant criteria – especially as the firm’s gross asset value must not exceed £200,000.

 It would also be necessary for the investor to be an individual, not a corporate entity or trust.
 If an investor shows interest in financially supporting your company under SEIS, check that this individual is liable for UK income tax and not already “connected” with your firm.
 In other words, their interest in the company must not exceed 30%, though they could still serve as a director of your company.

 How you can successfully apply for SEIS status

 Applying to HM Revenue & Customs for SEIS status entails first seeking what is called “advance assurance”.
 This is where you would assure HMRC of the likelihood that your company will attract funding, but keep in mind that HMRC has recently tightened up the guidelines in this respect.

 The new guidelines entered force on 2 January,2018, says Crowdfund Insider.
 You could help yourself to pass the advance assurance stage by letting Accounts Labfreely undertake SEIS Advance Assurance on your behalf.